Last Updated on July 6, 2023

 6947 Riverview Road, Peninsula 44264 MAP

 Our visit to Cuyahoga Valley National Park was after a long dry-spell.
 It hadn’t rained for a few weeks and the Blue Hen Waterfall was down to a few little tinkles.
 How many waterfalls are in Cuyahoga Valley National Park?
 Quite a few!
-For this one you need to hike one to the Cuyahoga Valley National Park trails.
+For this waterfall, you need to hike to Blue Hen Falls along the Cuyahoga Valley National Park trails.

 There is no longer any close parking to Blue Hen Falls.
 You will need to hike 3 miles roundtrip to see this one.
 The trail is winding and hilly.
 I imagine it could also be muddy after a rain-spell, but it was quite dusty and rocky during our drought.
 In fact, the friend that I was hiking with lost her footing on some of the loose rocks at the end of the hike and took a tumble, breaking 3 bones in her ankle in that gymnastic maneuver.
 The Rangers were right on top of things and got her taken care of and transported to emergency care in no time.
 Thank you for your help guys!

 Now, here are photos of what Blue Hen Falls looks like in all its rain-fed glory.
 Perhaps we need to go back after a few rainstorms for a revisit of this hike and the falls, ending with a better finale that doesn’t include the emergency room.

 The Ritchie Ledges is a site that is one of the park’s absolute MUST-Dos.
 The spectacular ledges and crevices were formed millions of years ago by the glaciers that once covered this area.
 The rocky terrain and towering cliffs are an artwork worth seeing.
 There is a 1.8-mile trail around the Ledges which winds around the sandstone cliff views of the rocky terrain.